Twenty sides earn finals places via qualifying groups, with four coming through a new play-off system.

 The host cities were paired by means of a random draw – from six different lists of city pairings established on the basis of sporting strength and geographical consideration.

-Host nations that qualify will be automatically placed in the following groups.
+Host nations that qualify are automatically placed in the following groups.
 If both paired nations qualify, a draw will be held to determine which is at home in their direct encounter.

 Group B: Russia (Saint Petersburg Stadium), Denmark (Parken Stadium, Copenhagen)*